Burning Islanders and Monuments of Easter Island, Duchy of Vancy, 1785 © Musée national de la Marine

 Portraying Otherness - The Representation of Tasmania in the late eighteenth century (1791-1794).

-The construction of scientific knowledge of the Baudin expedition: scholars and officers newspapers
+The construction of the scientific knowledge of the Baudin expedition: the journals of scientists and officers

 By Françoise Ternant-Pinguet

 Confrontation of the story of Bougainville "travel around the world" and his log

 The perception of the native object: a key to the discovery for the Lapérouse expedition

 The two brothers Lesson, two Rochefortais, members of the personnel of Naval Health, actors and witnesses of the exploration of the Pacific

 "If in enguet tan len that cambiat fusguèt in brounzo and we brounzo Tournet" The Albigensian lapérousienne versions of the Vulgate (1826 - 1941).